triple0t/square-friends/README.md

 We currently have support for only **English** and **French** More can be added by Coping the keys from any of `en.json` or `fr.json` and updating the Array on `*src/components/language-selector.tsx*`

+`Friends list json`

+The UI is generated from the Friends List json file located at: `public/friendslist.json`

+You can add, update and remove friends from the list.

+## Features

+- Pulling Friends from json file: `public/friendslist.json`
+- Responsive Application accross all devices
+- Language localization with support for English and French
+- UI component using Tailwind
+- Ability to Star, Favorite and Follow a Friend
+- Custom Friend Detail Page
+- Persistent Storage on the Browser with localstorage
+- Support for Dark Mode

 ## Available Scripts